mahmoudkhdre/github-rep/README.md

 ## github repostory

-you can show your name ,avatar , bio, email and your repostories you can say it like cv for your projects
+you can show your name ,avatar , bio, email and your repositories you can say it like cv for your projects

 ![Screenshot](screencapture-localhost-3000-2020-08-12-02_15_48.png)